Recognizability for sequences of morphisms: Introduction

-For substitutions, the combinatorial formulation of recognizability that Moss\'{e} uses is equivalent to the requirement above that a point be ``uniquely'' desubstitutable; see Definition~\ref{def:recog} and Remark~\ref{rem:sigma}.
+For substitutions, the combinatorial formulation of recognizability that Moss\'{e} uses is strongly related to the requirement above that a point be ``uniquely'' desubstitutable; see Definition~\ref{def:recog} and Remark~\ref{rem:sigma}.
 Since a bi-infinite point will have infinitely many desubstitutions, uniqueness is to be understood modulo shift orbits, i.e., recognizability occurs as long as all possible desubstitutions of a point are obtained using only the shift orbit of a single point.
 In a dynamical context, this form of recognizability implies the presence of a natural sequence of refining (Kakutani-Rohlin) partitions which are used extensively in key works on substitutive dynamical systems; see also Section~\ref{sec:bratt-versh-repr}.
 Before the work of Moss\'{e}, authors assumed their substitutions were recognizable.
 For example Host \cite{Host:1986} assumed recognizability to characterize the eigenvalues of a primitive recognizable substitutive shift, and similarly, Anderson and Putnam \cite{AndersonPutnam:98} assume the unique composition property to show that the dynamics of the substitution on the space of tilings is topologically conjugate to a shift on a stationary inverse limit.

-In Definitions~\ref{def:recog} and \ref{recognizable-morphism-sequences}, we extend the notion of recognizability to a more general setting.
-While we still require unique desubstituability, we change, or extend, the set of points to which we can desubstitute.
+In Definitions~\ref{def:recog} and~\ref{recognizable-morphism-sequences}, we extend the notion of recognizability to a more general setting.
+While we still require unique desubstitutability, we change, or extend, the set of points to which we can desubstitute.